Echosorption PLUS Installation Guide

 Steps or Tower Scaffold of suitable height

-Echosorption Plus acoustic tiles are easily bonded to walls and ceilings with our special Sta-Put aerosol Contact Adhesive.
-(See Sta-Put application instructions)
+Echosorption Plus acoustic tiles are easily bonded to walls and ceilings with any good quality contact adhesive.

 The tiles and adhesive must be kept and stored inside at normal room temperature at all times and fully acclimatised in the area they are to be installed for at least 24 hours before fixing.
 To avoid soiling the absorbers, cotton gloves should be worn when handling them.